Minseojeonn/Kubeflow_capstone_pipeline/custum_trainer/readme.txt

-This codes make for training.
+This codes make for training at local
+You don't have to Using this folder.

 it can use